 My first experiences with curation are surprisingly positive.
 For the six days Disqus was active on the “Be a Man” post, the majority of comments were rude or condescending.
 With comments off, I started getting responses by email.
-Nearly all are civil and well articulated, regardless of their position about commenting or reaction to the “Be a Man” post.
+Nearly all are civil and well-articulated, regardless of their position about commenting or reaction to the “Be a Man” post.
 In a future post, after asking permission, I will share some of the emails.
-I treat all emails as private conservations unless the other party has given permission for the contents to be revealed.
+I treat all emails as private conservations unless the other party gives permission for the contents to be revealed.

 Today, I also extended the interaction, by tweeting more often than usual—and predominately about the comments/no-comments topic.
 I see Twitter as a potentially good alternative to commenting for three reasons:

 - The 140-character limit restricts just how much people can say.
 They have to be concise.